 Blazon: Gules, a pelican in her piety argent, beaked or, in chief of the second, four stars of eight points azure.

 Gules - the ground of the main part of the shield is red.

 A pelican in her piety is a pelican feeding her young.

 In chief - the top third of the shield is white.

 The Pelican in her piety is a medieval symbol of the Blessed Eucharist.
 The stars represent the Southern Cross.
 The four eight-pointed stars for the Cross were granted by the College of Heralds to the Catholic Church in Australia in 1834 and are to be found in the Coat of Arms of Bishop Goold, OSA - first Bishop of Melbourne.

 "Qui ad justitiam erudiunt multus, quasi stellae (fulgebunt) in perpetuas aeternitates."
 Daniel xii, 3.

 Crest: A mitre to show that the College is under episcopal jurisdiction.

-Motto: De Te Vivere (generally translated as "To live out of you"), chosen by Fr H. Johnston, SJ, comes from one of St Thomas Aquinas’ famous Eucharistic hymns, Adoro te devote.
+Motto: De Te Vivere (generally translated as "To live from Thee"), chosen by Fr H. Johnston, SJ, comes from one of St Thomas Aquinas’ famous Eucharistic hymns, Adoro te devote.